plone/documentation/docs/classic-ui/mockup.md

 yarn build
 ```

-This creates the webpack chunks, the JS bundle files, a demo browser view in your addon package:
+This creates the webpack chunks, the JavaScript bundle files, and a demo browser view in your add-on package.

 ```text
 ...